anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 |------------
 | Registrar Ports  | Registrar can host on a single UDP port. | Registrar must host on two UDP ports: one for DTLS, one for JPY messages. |
 |=============
-{: #fig-comparison title='Comparison between stateful and stateless mode' align="left"}
+{: #fig-comparison title='Comparison between stateful and stateless Join Proxy mode' align="left"}

 # Security Considerations

-All the security considerations in {{RFC8995}} section 4.1 apply.
+For a Pledge using a Join Proxy, all the security considerations and requirements in {{Section 4.1 of RFC8995}} apply.
-The Pledge can be deceived by malicious Join Proxy announcements.
+While doing discovery of Join Proxies, the Pledge can be deceived by malicious Join Proxy announcements.

-The Pledge will only join a network to which it receives a valid voucher {{cBRSKI}}.
-Once the Pledge has joined, the payload between Pledge and Registrar is protected by DTLS.
+The subsequent communication of a Pledge with a Registrar that flows via the Join Proxy is end-to-end protected by DTLS.

-A malicious Join Proxy has a number of routing possibilities:
+A malicious Join Proxy has a number of relay/routing options for messages sent by a Pledge:

-   * It sends the message on to a malicious Registrar.
-This is the same case as the presence of a malicious Registrar discussed in RFC 8995.
+   * It relays messages to a malicious Registrar.
+This is the same case as the presence of a "malicious Registrar" discussed in {{RFC8995}}.

-   * It does not send on the request or does not return the response from the Registrar.
-This is the case of the not responding or crashing Registrar discussed in RFC 8995.
+   * It does not relay messages, or does not return the responses from the Registrar to the Pledge.
+     This is equivalent to the case of a non-responding Registrar discussed in {{RFC8995}}.

-   * It uses the returned response of the Registrar to enroll itself in the network.
-With very low probability it can decrypt the response because successful enrollment is deemed  unlikely.
+   * It uses the returned responses of the Registrar for itself.
+This is very unlikely due to the DTLS security.

-   * It uses the request from the Pledge to appropriate the Pledge certificate, but then it still needs to acquire the private key of the Pledge.
-This, too, is assumed to be highly unlikely.
+   * It uses the request from the Pledge to take the Pledge certificate and impersonate the Pledge.
+This is very unlikely because that requires it to acquire the private key of the Pledge.

-   * A malicious node can construct an invalid Join Proxy message.
-Suppose, the destination port is the coaps port.
-In that case, a Join Proxy can accept the message and add the routing addresses without checking the payload.
-The Join Proxy then routes it to the Registrar.
-In all cases, the Registrar needs to receive the message at the join-port, checks that the message consists of two parts and uses the DTLS payload to start the BRSKI procedure.
-It is highly unlikely that this malicious payload will lead to node acceptance.
+A malicious Pledge may also craft and send messages to a Join Proxy:

+   * It can construct an invalid DTLS or UDP message and send it to the open join-port of the Join Proxy.
+    A Join Proxy will accept the message and relay to the Registrar without checking the payload.
+    The Registrar will now parse the invalid message as DTLS protocol payload.
+    Due to the security properties of DTLS, it is highly unlikely that this malicious payload will lead to node acceptance or to Registrar malfunctioning.
+    The Registrar of course MUST be prepared to receive invalid and/or non-DTLS payloads in this way.
+    If the Pledge uses large UDP payloads, the attacker is able to misuse network resources.
+    This way, a DoS attack could be performed by using multiple malicious Pledges, or using a single device posing as multiple Pledges.

+For a malicious node that is a neighbor of a Join Proxy, or is a router on the path to the Registrar:

-  * A malicious node can sniff the messages routed by the Join Proxy.
+   * It may sniff the messages routed by the Join Proxy.
 It is very unlikely that the malicious node can decrypt the DTLS payload.
-A malicious node can read the header field of the message sent by the stateless Join Proxy.
-This ability does not yield much more information than the visible addresses transported in the network packets.
+    The malicious node may be able to read the inner data structure in the Header field, if that is not encrypted.
+    This does expose some information about the Pledge attempting to join, but this can be mitigated by the Pledge using a new (random) link-local address for each onboarding attempt.

+A malicious node has a number of options to craft a JPY message and send it to a stateless Join Proxy:

+   * It can construct an invalid JPY message.
+In that case, a Join Proxy might accept the message and send the Content field data to a Pledge as a UDP message.
+Such a message could disrupt an ongoing DTLS session.
+     It could also allow the attacker to access an unsecured UDP port that a Pledge may have exposed.
+     For this reason, a Pledge MUST NOT accept messages on other UDP ports than its port used for onboarding while an onboarding attempt is ongoing.

-It should be noted here that the contents of the CBOR array used to convey return address information is not DTLS protected.
-When the communication between Join Proxy and Registrar passes over an unsecure network, an attacker can change the CBOR array, causing the Registrar to deviate traffic from the intended Pledge.
+It should be noted here that the JPY message CBOR array and the Header field are not DTLS protected.
+When the communication between stateless Join Proxy and Registrar passes over an unsecure network, an attacker can change the CBOR array, and change the Header field if no encryption is used there.
 These concerns are also expressed in {{RFC8974}}.
-It is also pointed out that the encryption in the source is a local matter.
-Similarly to {{RFC8974}}, the use of AES-CCM {{RFC3610}} with a 64-bit tag is recommended, combined with a sequence number and a replay window.
+It is also pointed out that the encryption by the source is a local matter.
+Similar to {{RFC8974}}, the use of AES-CCM {{RFC3610}} with a 64-bit tag is recommended, combined with a sequence number and a replay window.

-If such scenario needs to be avoided, the Join Proxy MUST encrypt the CBOR array using a locally generated symmetric key.
-The Registrar is not able to examine the encrypted result, but does not need to.
-The Registrar stores the encrypted header in the return packet without modifications.
-The Join Proxy can decrypt the contents to route the message to the right destination.

-In some installations, layer 2 protection is provided between all member pairs of the mesh.
-In such an environment encryption of the CBOR array is unnecessary because the layer 2 protection already provides it.
+In some installations, layer 2 (link layer) security is provided between all node pairs of a mesh network.
+In such an environment, in case all mesh nodes are trusted, and the Registrar is also located on the mesh network, and on-mesh attackers are not considered, then encryption of the Header field as specified in this document is not necessary because the layer 2 security already protects it.

 # IANA Considerations {#iana}